 Selling my opinion for cash or freebies is not, and never will be, on the cards.
 I think people who accept these things to provide a so-called recommendation, even when they’re transparent about the fact they’ve received compensation, are boasting that their integrity and honesty depends on remuneration.

 In short: Please do not email me about including your links or products in my articles.
 I am not interested.

 I find the ongoing assault against privacy an affront which is why I've taken a stand and made this website without any kind of ad beacons or social media icons that send your data back to tech-oligopolies with only de-facto consent.
 When using embeds, I always opt for privacy-enhanced options like YouTube No Cookie.

-My newsletter sends via the open-source publication platform I use, hosted by the can't-be-sold not-for-profit Ghost Foundation.
-Your data resides on that publishing platform under my control and is not – nor will it ever be – sold, traded, or given away.
+Your data resides on a content management system under my control and is not – nor will it ever be – sold, traded, or given away.
 You are not for sale.